 Plot hole: The whole point of playing tic-tac-toe in the end was so Joshua could learn that the game would always end a tie.
 But take a close look at the second game he plays in the war room.
 Two "X"s and two "O"s are played in boxes where all Joshua would have to do is put the next X in the top middle box, and he would've won that game.
 A human could conceivably miss that, but since it was just established that Joshua was playing himself (of players "zero"), a computer wouldn't have missed such an easy move, especially since the reason Joshua plays anything is "to win the game".

-Factual error: When Matthew Broderick's character sets up his computer to look for other computers by getting it to dial a number, check to see if it is a computer, record the number if it is, hang up, and repeat the sequence, the writers forgot one thing.
-With the type of modem he was using, someone would have to physically push the hangup button on the phone before it could dial another number.
-Also, those types of modems only made the sounds to speak to another computer, they didn't make the dial tones needed to dial the next number.
+Factual error: When Matthew Broderick sets up his computer to look for other computers by getting it to dial a number, check to see if it is a computer, record the number if it is, hang up, and repeat the sequence, the writers forgot one thing.
+With the type of modem he was using (a so-called "acoustic coupler"), someone would have to physically push the hangup button on the phone before it could dial another number.
+It could be entirely possible though to dial a number from the computer and send the acoustic coupler the instruction to generate DTMF tones, but this could only be done once; without an actual relay that will cut the line and get a new signal tone again, no looping (war dialing) could be done.
 The next generation of modems that hooked directly to the phone line could do all of the above, but with what the movie used, it was impossible.

 Continuity mistake: Towards the end when the NORAD door is closing, they keep showing it opened further from shot to shot in order to delay how quickly the door actually is closing vs. how slow it really would have had to move in order to allow David and Dr. Falken to actually have still made it in.